TheFlav/Freeplay_OSD/README.md

 ## Event device input:
 - Require valid folder or file (``-evdev_path <PATH>`` argument).
+- If folder is provided, files starting with a dot will be ignored.
 - Depending on folder/file rights, you may need to run program with ``sudo``.
 - Because of input event file naming, it is highly recommended to leave as is (``/dev/input/`` by default) and use ``-evdev_device <NAME>`` argument to provide proper device name as controller could be for example named ``event0`` in one instance and ``event1`` in another one.
 - OSD trigger sequence (``-evdev_osd_sequence`` argument) and Tiny OSD trigger sequence (``-evdev_tinyosd_sequence`` argument):